birdsbat.jpg (11958 bytes) 1985 birdsbat.jpg (11958 bytes)

 In NLCS Game 6 Dodger manager Tommy Lasorda somehow decides to pitch to Jack Clark with a base open.
 "The Ripper" immediately deposits a HR in the left field stands to put the Cards ahead for good!

 In Game 5 of the World Series, Todd Worrell ties a WS record by striking out 6 consecutive batters.
+(In a five-inning stretch during the game, the Card's pitchers struck out 12 KC batters.)

-In Game 6 of the World Series, a blown umpires call at first base starts a "chain reaction" of problems that leads to the Cards losing the game and most likely the Series itself.
+In Game 6 of the World Series, a blown umpire's call at first base starts a "chain reaction" of problems that leads to the Cards losing the game and most likely the Series itself.
 (In my opinion, if the umpire makes the correct call the game ends soon afterward and the Birds win it all!!!!)

 Cardinal's manager Whitey Herzog is named the Manager of the Year.